python-kasa/python-kasa/README.md

 pip install python-kasa
 ```

-If you are using cython, it is recommended to install with to enable orjson (faster json support):
+If you are using cpython, it is recommended to install with to enable orjson (faster json support):
 ```
 pip install python-kasa[speedups]
 ```